tobyrisk1/svg.draggable.js/README.md

 # svg.draggable.js

+To build this package use:

+    grunt default

+then push back to github

+    git push origin master

+thenon main project run

+    npm update

 A plugin for the [svgdotjs.github.io](https://svgdotjs.github.io/) library to make elements draggable.

 Svg.draggable.js is licensed under the terms of the MIT License.